 Heart Failure and Frailty Priority Area

-Frailty and heart failure frequently coexist, exacerbating each other's impact and resulting in poorer outcomes.
+Heart failure and frailty frequently coexist, exacerbating each other's impact and resulting in poorer outcomes.
 Many frail heart failure patients do not receive guideline-recommended treatments due to perceived risks, despite frailty being largely reversible through exercise, diet, social support systems, and appropriate medication.

 Frailty is not routinely assessed in clinical practice despite being a strong predictor of poor health outcomes.
 There is currently no consensus on when or how to measure frailty, even though assessment is essential for identifying individuals who may benefit from interventions.
 Proven programs that prepare high-risk, frail patients before heart surgery are effective (prehabilitation) but not widely used.
 There's an urgent need for standardised approaches in this important area.